 With the electrical harness to the solenoid unplugged, using the DVOM set to ohms, check for resistance between each of the electrical terminals on the control solenoid itself.

-Use the factory specifications or a known good control solenoid if available to determine if there is excessive resistance in the solenoid.
+Use the factory specifications or a known good control solenoid if available to determine if there is resistance in the solenoid.
+If there is an over limit or very low resistance reading on the DVOM, the solenoid is likely faulty.